Brahma-fi/brahma-connect/public/HOW_TO_INSTALL.md

-# How to install Console Kernel
+# How to install Brahma Connect

 This is an unpacked Chrome extension.
 To enable the extension in Chrome, follow these steps: